Child Abuse Facts and Prevention in Pennsylvania

 How many substantiated cases of child abuse have there been in recent years?

-Why are the numbers of substantiated cases increasing?
+Why are the numbers of substantiated cases higher in recent years?

 A: While child abuse and neglect are more prevalent than you would think, our agencies, law enforcement officials, and professionals that work with children are becoming better trained and equipped with the proper tools they need in order to recognize the signs of child abuse.
 As an organization that is focused on child abuse prevention, we don’t ever want these numbers to increase, but we do know that we live in an era where this issue is more frequently discussed, covered by the media, and the professionals who work with children are receiving better training than ever before.